eggplantpasta/eggplantpasta.github.io/content/blog/2014-03-27-jekyll-and-github-pages.md

 ### The Doctor

 At the end of this smooth install process I noticed a message saying `You should run 'brew doctor' before you install anything`.
-Always one to follow instructions, I dutifully did so only to be presented with a few screenfulls of warnings.
+Always one to follow instructions, I dutifully did so only to be presented with a few screen-fulls of warnings.
 Bummer.

 `Warning: Broken symlinks were found.
 Remove them with 'brew prune'`